beatrice-caviglia/ProteomeAnalysis/ScriptsAnalysis_PA-EC-AA/README.md

-### OVERVIEW:
+#### OVERVIEW:
-This folder contains the main Python and Jupyter Notebook scripts (.py and .ipynb) used in the article: "Cytoplasmic Fluidity and the Cold Life: Proteome Stability is Decoupled from Viability in Psychrophiles".
+This folder contains the main Python and Jupyter Notebook scripts (.py and .ipynb) used in the article:
+> *"Cytoplasmic Fluidity and the Cold Life: Proteome Stability is Decoupled from Viability in Psychrophiles" (2025)*

-### SCRIPTS AND FUNCTIONS:
+#### SCRIPTS AND FUNCTIONS:

-1) 01_Evaluate-global-diffusion.ipynb:
+(i) `01_Evaluate-global-diffusion.ipynb`:
    - Computes the global diffusion of protein chains using translational/rotational diffusion coefficients, and radial distribution functions.
    - Inputs:
      - Translational and rotational diffusion coefficients (computed with scripts: create_unit_vectors.py, compute_dr.py, compute_msd.py)
-     - Radial distribution function
+     - Radial distribution function (GROMACS: gmx rdf)
      - Folders containing: TPR file, Chain indices file (txt file with the indeces of each chain in the system), Temperatures Expected Runtime: ~30 min.

-2) 02_Translational-diffusion-blockwise.ipynb
+(ii) `02_Translational-diffusion-blockwise.ipynb`:
    - Performs a blockwise analysis of translational diffusion coefficients for proteins within the simulation.
    - Inputs:
      - Trajectory files (.xtc)